Community (aka feral or barn) Cat FREE Spay-Neuter

 First, please make your appointment at Salazar Rd Vet: 575-758-9115.

 Second, call Taos County Animal Control and ask for Animal Control Officers (ACOs) Richard or Rita to call you back to help arrange for your free spay-neuter via this program.
 ACOs will return your call within a few days.
 If you do not hear back from them, please call them again until you do.
 If you're told "no" re a voucher, please feel free contact the Sheriff.

-Note: Per Taos County Animal Control's offer for free spay-neuter: there's a $45 co-pay to the vet to cost share the vaccine & microchip.
+Note: Per Taos County Animal Control's offer for free spay-neuter: there's a $45 co-pay to the vet to cost share the rabies vaccine & microchip.